ShaySarussiElshten/Bikes-shop-with-React-Node.js/README.md

 In this video =>
 I'm currently logged in with rami4332@gmail.com (that is a regular user.)
 And I make a purchase on the site.
-In the end i'll log in as an admin with the user shaysarussi@gmail.com and I marked the order as a delivered order
+In the end i'll log in as an admin with shaysarussi@gmail.com account, and I marked the order as a delivered order

 ___________________________________________________________________________________